vkbo/novelWriter/docs/source/usage_projects.rst

 can also be opened again later from either the :guilabel:`Project` menu, selecting :guilabel:`Edit Project Item`, or by pressing :kbd:`Ctrl`:kbd:`E` or :kbd:`F2` with the item selected.

 The layout of the document is also defined here.
-For Novel documents, the full list of layout options are available.
-For non-Novel documents, only :guilabel:`Note` is available.
+The two options available are :guilabel:`Novel Document` and :guilabel:`Project Note`.
+These behave slightly differently when the project is built.
+A project note is never treated as part of the novel, no matter where in the project it is located.
 See :ref:`a_struct_layout` for more details.

 You can also select whether the document is by default included when building the project.
 This setting can be overridden in the :guilabel:`Build Novel Project` tool if you wish to include them